An Obscure, but Historically Exemplary British Sports Car Brand Is Making a Grand Return

 Charge Holdings, the owner of Charge Cars, a UK-based firm that specializes in restoring and converting classic cars into resto-modded electric vehicles, recently issued a press release announcing its acquisition and revival of the iconic automaker.

 If you’ve never heard of TVR, it’s a small British-based automaker known for making some of history’s most esoteric sports cars.
-Founded nearly three-quarters of a century ago, the company hit its peak in the ’60s, ’70s, and even the ’90s, making some of the world’s most unique sports coupes and convertibles.
+Founded nearly three-quarters of a century ago, the automaker built its reputation on making some of the world’s most unique, lightweight, and compact coupes and roadsters.

 Red TVR sports car with black wheels parked on a city street at night with light trails in the background.